This camera traveled over 10,000 miles to tell the story of trust and solidarity between 27 photographers

 I’m a big fan of collaborative projects, both as a participant and as a mere observer.
-Iranian photographer Alireza Rostami has just finished a pretty epic one and he’s kindly shared the results with DIYP.
+Iranian photographer Alireza Rostami has just finished a pretty epic one and kindly shared the results with DIYP.
 His little film camera traveled 16,284 km (10,118 miles) between 27 photographers.
-The journey started in Tehran where it also ended when the last negative was shot.
+The journey started in Tehran, and ended in Shiraz when the last negative was shot.
 During its 11-month duration, the project has told a story of solidarity, trust, and collaboration between people, and it’s a story that brings back faith in humanity.

 The rules were simple: